MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-expire-conversation.md

 Next, add `expireAfterSeconds`, `lastAccessedTimeProperty`, and `dialogStateProperty` fields to the bot class and initialize them in the bot's constructor.
 Also add a `Configuration` parameter to the constructor to retrieve the `ExpireAfterSeconds` value.

-Note that instead of creating the dialog state property accessor inline in the `onMessageActivity` method, you create and record it at initialization time.
+Instead of creating the dialog state property accessor inline in the `onMessageActivity` method, you create and record it at initialization time.
 The bot will need the state property accessor not only to run the dialog, but also to clear the dialog state.

 ```java
     protected final int expireAfterSeconds;